jshim66/jshim66/README.md

-Hello, I am Justin Shim and a recent graduate from UC Davis where I majored in Computer Science.
+Hello, I am Justin Shim and currently a SQA Engineer at Venus AI

-I am currently looking for a computer programming opportunity.

 I have experience with the following technologies:
+- SQL
+- C#
+- Azure
+- Flaui
 - Python
 - Java
 - C++